modernish/modernish/README.md

 * `BUG_TRAPEXIT`: the shell's `trap` builtin does not know the EXIT trap by name, but only by number (0).
 Using the name throws a "bad trap" error.
 Found in [klibc 2.0.4 dash](https://git.kernel.org/pub/scm/libs/klibc/klibc.git/tree/usr/dash).
-  Note that the modernish `trap` and `pushtrap` commands effectively work around this bug, so it only affects scripts if they bypass modernish.
 * `BUG_TRAPRETIR`: Using `return` within `eval` triggers infinite recursion if both a RETURN trap and the `functrace` shell option are active.
 This bug in bash-only functionality triggers a crash when using modernish, so to avoid